whykay/coding-grace-netlifycms/src/news/july-2025-newsletter-follow-up/index.md

 📰 If you haven't checked out the latest bi-monthly newsletter: [https://newsletter.codinggrace.com/coding-grace-july-august-newsletter](https://newsletter.codinggrace.com/coding-grace-july-august-newsletter/)

 A few things popped up since the newsletter was published.
+We will update this blog post as we see things pop up.

 ## Conferences Financial Aid
 ### PyCon Ireland 2025